 Bracing their community for increased malaria transmissions.

 Malaria is already a leading cause of death in many countries throughout Africa, Asia, and Latin America, and malaria transmissions are expected to increase due to shifts in climatic conditions.
 Warmer temperatures, inconsistent rainfall patterns, and humidity all fuel the parasitic mosquito.
 To properly address these social impacts of climate change, we need to invest in nonprofits that have been championing connected health and social issues in their communities for years like Rajasthan Samhrah Kalyan Sansthan.
-Since 1992, Rajasthan Samhrah Kalyan Sansthan has been providing mosquito nets to people in India and raising awareness about preventing malaria infections.
+Since 1992, the nonprofit has been providing mosquito nets to people in India and raising awareness about preventing malaria infections.
 Learn more.

 Innovating to find eco-friendly solutions to water scarcity in Ghana.

-More than 1 billion people globally lack access to clean drinking water.
-By 2050, this number is expected to reach 5 billion due to climate change.
+Around 785 million people currently lack access to an improved water supply.
+By 2050, more than 5 billion people are expected to suffer water shortages due to climate change.
 Project Maji Foundation is fighting this projection with an eco-friendly solution: solar-powered water kiosks.
 These kiosks allow women and children to reclaim time spent collecting water and focus on their education, health, and community.
-Clean drinking water drastically reduces the likelihood of contracting water-borne illnesses, which are known to cause widespread death in communities across Ghana.
-Project Maji has installed 51 solar-paneled water kiosks in rural Ghana, pumped more than 56 million liters of safe water, and served approximately 45,000 people.
+Clean drinking water drastically reduces the likelihood of contracting water-borne illnesses, which are known to cause widespread death in communities across Ghana and Kenya.
+Project Maji has installed 62 solar-paneled water kiosks, pumped more than 100 million liters of safe water, and served approximately 45,000 people in Ghana alone.
 Learn more.